secure-software-engineering/phasar/README.md

 PhASAR requires C++-17.

-However, building in C++20 mode is supported as experimental feature.
+However, building in C++20 mode is supported as an experimental feature.
 You may enable this by turning the cmake option `PHASAR_EXPERIMENTAL_CXX20` on.
 Although phasar currently does not make use of C++20 features (except for some `concept`s behind an #ifdef border), your client application that just *uses* phasar as a library may want to use C++20 ealier.

 ## Currently supported version of LLVM